 The vast majority of customer interaction with the online world is done on mobile phones so it’s essential that your website is designed to be responsive.
 Meaning that the design and content get stacked and shuffled around to adapt to smaller screen sizes.

-Not only that, marketers are optimising for mobile and focusing more on mobile marketing at an increasing rate so responsive design should be at the forefront of your marketing plan.
+Not only that, marketers are optimising for mobile and focusing more on mobile marketing at an increasing rate so responsive design should be at the forefront of your website goals.

 80% of smartphone users check their phones before brushing their teeth.

 If you’re still not sold, think about how you browse and shop online.
 Without even realising it, your favourite websites and online experiences most likely utilise responsive design.
-That’s the beauty of good design, it’s transparent.
+The beauty of good design is that it’s transparent.

 57% of users say they wouldn’t recommend a business with a poorly designed website.
 If that’s not enough, consumers are more likely to not only recommend, but buy from the business that has a better website and offers a better mobile experience.
 For all your hard work, you want that result.